Your next sales demo is right around the corner.

 In this post, we'll look at 35 questions to ask in sales demos—we've grouped them into categories:

 Why does the sales rep need to ask questions in a demo?

-Have you ever been in a demo where the prospect wasn’t talking at all?
+Have you or members of your sales team ever been in a demo where the prospect wasn’t talking at all?

 Especially if you’re doing sales demos over a web chat, the silence from the other side can get extremely awkward.

 How do you know if they’re really listening, or interested in what you’re presenting to them?

 What can you do to gauge their temperature and adapt your presentation to their interests or concerns?